![]() |

 After a short while you will see the ruins of an old Victorian building that used to haul coaches up the steep tramway below.

-Towards the bottom of the hill go straight on if you are parked in the Folk layby or left if you are parked in the Daisybank car park.
+Towards the bottom of the hill go straight on if you are parked in the layby or left if you are parked in the Daisybank car park.

 It is a shame that this fine walk has to come to an end.